 No. Name.
-Name.
-Attendance. $m{Progress.}$ Appearance.
-1 2 3 4 5 6 7 8 9 Franklin, Edward Perrot, John Franklin, George Franklin, Malvina Lumsden, James Lumsden, Mary Young, George Newton, Albert Johnson, James Johnson, James Johnson, Richard Ditto Irregular Ditto Very regular Ditto Ditto Quite as good as the average of the other children attending the School. have been but a short time in at- These two children are a credit to their Guardian.
+Attendance. · Conduct.
+Progress.
+Appearance.
+1 2 3 4 5 6 7 8 9 Franklin, Edward Perrot, John Franklin, George Franklin, Malvina Lumsden, James Lumsden, Mary Young, George Newton, Albert Newton, Frank Johnson, James Johnson, James Ditto Irregular Ditto Very regular Ditto Ditto Ditto Ditto Ditto Ditto Ditto Quite as good as the average of the other children attending the School. have been but a short time in attendance.
+They These two children are a credit to their Guardian.
 Always clean and neatly dressed.
 Evidently well looked after at home.
 I should think